SaeedRahmani/nocturne-dream/README.md

 # create the environment and install the dependencies
 conda env create -f environment.yml --> Do not use this.
 Go to the next line:
-For our use case: conda create -n nocturne python=3.8 --yes --> pip install -r requirements.txt) -- remove the last lines from the requirements.txt file because they are needed later and otherwise it will give error. (from hydra in the last lines).
+For our use case: conda create -n nocturne python=3.8 --yes --> pip install -r requirements.txt) -- remove the last lines from the requirements.txt file because they are needed later and otherwise it will give error. (from Additions).

 NOTE: if we get an error for hydra, skip it for now.